 Ease of movement

-When it comes to movement, it couldn’t get any easier than when using this little beauty.
+When it comes to movement, it couldn’t get any easier than using this little beauty.
 It’s a robotic model so it moves all on its own.
 Simply turn it on and it goes off cutting the lawn before returning to its charging station when it needs a power boost.

 This clever mower will adapt to different weather conditions, so it can tackle even wet grass.
 It will also adapt its cutting schedule according to how fast your lawn regrows.
 Now that's smart.
 Oh, and it will tackle sloped of up to 35 per cent.